MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-data-services/includes/3-fundamentals.md

 ## Unified Azure experience

-When you use direct connected mode, you now have the ability to manage Azure Arc-enabled data services with the Azure Resource Manager through the Azure portal or az CLI.
+When you use direct connected mode, you can manage Azure Arc-enabled data services with the Azure Resource Manager through the Azure portal or az CLI.
 For example, you can deploy an Azure Arc-enabled SQL Managed Instance in the Azure portal.
-Azure Arc resource providers will coordinate this request with Azure Arc agents and the Azure Arc data controller in the Kubernetes cluster to complete the deployment of Kubernetes pods and services.
+Azure Arc resource providers will coordinate the request with Azure Arc agents and the Azure Arc data controller in the Kubernetes cluster to complete the deployment of Kubernetes pods and services.
 Also, Azure Arc agents will automatically consume inventory, metrics, logs, and billing collected by the Azure Arc data controller to upload to Azure.

-You can use the az CLI tool to manually export and upload inventory, metrics, logs, and billing collected by the Azure Arc data controller when you use indirect connected mode.
+You can use the az CLI tool manually to export and upload inventory, metrics, logs, and billing collected by the Azure Arc data controller when you use indirect connected mode.

 The Azure portal and az CLI can be used to view deployed Azure Arc-enabled data services and corresponding usage, billing, metrics, and logs.